ShiraTheMogul/fanyahanwen-corpus/README.md

 # Acknowledgements
 As I am not experienced with API usage, ChatGPT 5.1 was used to assist the creation of this work.

+Thank you to Maxim Klyashtornyy 修朙 for their incredible assistance in the development of the variant mapping used in this project.
+I also thank them for their persistent, patient, and insightful feedback to ensure the quality of this work.

 # Licence
 Wikisource distributes its texts under a [Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA) Licence](https://creativecommons.org/licenses/by-sa/4.0/).
 Therefore, this code is also provided under that licence.
 See the [Legal Code](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) and [LICENCE](/LICENCE) for more information.